-The interface configuration graphic is a JavaTM applet that displays the ports on the D-Link WLAN Controller Switch.
+The interface configuration graphic is a JavaTM applet that displays the ports on the D-Link Unified Switch.
 This graphic appears at the top of each page to provide an alternate way to navigate to configuration and monitoring options.

 Click the port you want to view or configure to see a menu that displays statistics and configuration options.
 Click the menu option to access the page that contains the configuration or monitoring options.
+Click Logout to log out of the Web Interface.
+From the Logout prompt, click Ok to save your changes and make the changes permanent.
+Click Cancel to close the Web Interface without saving your changes.